Vet Tech Schools in Georgia (GA)

 2

 In Georgia, the Empire State of the South, there are a number of distinguished veterinary technician schools that can help prepare animal lovers for a career in veterinary technology, a rapidly growing field.
-In fact, nationally, the Bureau of Labor (BLS 2023) anticipates a 21 percent increase in vet tech jobs between 2022 and 2032, which is seven times the average expected growth for all occupations (3 percent).
+In fact, nationally, the Bureau of Labor Statistics (BLS 2023) anticipates a 21 percent increase in vet tech jobs between 2022 and 2032, which is seven times the average expected growth for all occupations (3 percent).

 According to the American Veterinary Medical Association (AVMA), there are six accredited programs across Georgia (GA) to impart skills such as medical record-keeping, soothing animal patients, and performing laboratory analyses.
-These schools include Gwinnett Technical College in Lawrenceville, boasting an 81.4 percent first-time pass rate on the Veterinary Technician National Exam (VTNE) among its graduates between 2018 and 2021.
+These schools include Gwinnett Technical College in Lawrenceville, boasting an 78 percent first-time pass rate on the Veterinary Technician National Exam (VTNE) among its graduates between 2019 and 2022.
 Since this is a prerequisite to becoming a registered veterinary technician (RVT) in GA, it’s essential to pass the VTNE in order to join this growing profession.

-Other schools in GA also offer quality programs and can prepare graduates to compete for the 25,200 additional job openings expected to be created nationally for vet techs between 2022 and 2032 (BLS 2023).
+Other schools in GA also offer quality programs and can prepare graduates to compete for the 25,200 additional job openings expected to be created nationally for vet techs between 2022 and 2032 (BLS May 2023).

-Map of AVMA Accredited Vet Tech Schools in Georgia
+AVMA-Accredited Vet Tech Schools in Georgia

 School Website main address online program Avma Accredited